Network Packet Capture

 ........

-The above includes all the requests for login and speaking, involving two browser clients.
+The above is all the requests for login and speaking, with a total of two browser clients.

-In the packet data, [S] represents a SYN request (initiating a connection request); [.] represents an ACK response, indicating that the request has been received by the remote end; [P] represents data being sent; [P.] represents [P] + [.].
+In the packet data, [S] represents the SYN request (initiating connection request); [.] represents the ACK response, indicating that the request endpoint has received it; [P] represents sending data; [P.] represents [P] + [.].

-If the data being transmitted on the port is in binary, it can be viewed in hex using tcpdump -XAns 4096 -iany port 7272.
+If the data transmitted on the port is binary data, it can be viewed in hexadecimal using tcpdump -XAns 4096 -iany port 7272